Alfa joins Stonewall Diversity Champions Programme

-Alfa has joined the leading employers' program for ensuring all LGBT staff are accepted without exception in the workplace.
+Alfa has joined the leading employers' programme for ensuring all LGBT staff are accepted without exception in the workplace.

-Alfa, a leading provider of software and services to the global automotive and equipment finance industries, has announced a partnership with Stonewall, Europe’s largest LGBT rights organization.
+Alfa, a leading provider of software and services to the global automotive and equipment finance industries, has announced a partnership with Stonewall, Europe’s largest LGBT rights organisation.

-Alfa has joined the Stonewall Diversity Champions Program, the UK’s largest community of professionals dedicated to equality, diversity and inclusion, and the leading employers' program for ensuring all LGBT staff are accepted without exception in the workplace.
-Stonewall works with over 700 organizations, all of whom share a core belief in the power of a truly equal workplace.
+Alfa has joined the Stonewall Diversity Champions Programme, the UK’s largest community of professionals dedicated to equality, diversity and inclusion, and the leading employers' programme for ensuring all LGBT staff are accepted without exception in the workplace.
+Stonewall works with over 700 organisations, all of whom share a core belief in the power of a truly equal workplace.

-Alfa has also formalized the position of CSR Manager.
+Alfa has also formalised the position of CSR Manager.

 History: Stonewall was founded in 1989 by a small group of people who had been active in the struggle against Section 28 of the Local Government Act.

-Section 28: Section 28 was an offensive piece of legislation designed to prevent the so-called 'promotion' of homosexuality in schools; as well as stigmatizing lesbian, gay and bi people, it galvanized the LGBT community.
+Section 28: Section 28 was an offensive piece of legislation designed to prevent the so-called 'promotion' of homosexuality in schools; as well as stigmatising lesbian, gay and bi people, it galvanised the LGBT community.

 The aim from the outset was to create a professional lobbying group that would prevent such attacks on lesbians, gay and bi people from ever occurring again.
 Stonewall has subsequently put the case for equality on the mainstream political agenda by winning support within all the main political parties and now has offices in England, Scotland and Wales.